Taimei Elementary School: History

 The school's year of establishment is 1878.

 A new building opened in 1912.

 Another new building was established after the Great Kanto Earthquake.

 U.S. bombing raids destroyed the school in May 1945.
 It was rebuilt to closely match the previous building.

 By 2016 some new family-style apartments opened in the school's attendance boundary, prompting an increase of students in the attendance zone.

 The school requires its students to wear school uniforms.
 In 2018 the school announced that a new set of optional uniforms would be designed by Armani.
 They were criticized by parents, Japanese government officials and opinion columnists being relatively expensive, especially as prices of school uniforms in general in Japan increased.
 The complete set had a cost of over 80,000 yen, more than $730 U.S. dollars.
 The price for the smallest compulsory set was over 100% more than that of the other uniform.

 Student body

 In 2016 the school had 334 students, with over 30 of them residing in the attendance boundary.
 Other students commuted from other areas such as Harumi and Kachidoki.

 Operations

 The cafeteria uses the same menu used in other Chuo City schools, although for special occasions it sources its broth from the owner of Ginza Kojyu.
 Area museums and theaters are places visited during field trips.

+The school also does annual dyeing lessons with a local kimono store, Ginza Motoji, where the children use leaves from the local willow trees to dye textiles.